andreigasparovici/timctf2018writeups/Forensics/invitation.md

 }
 ```

-It is easy to observe the variable __dlink__, which is not used throught the script.
+It is easy to observe the variable __dlink__, which is not used throughout the script.
 Following the link, we get a string which looks like a reversed base64.

 We reversed it and wrote the decoded bytes to an image file: